 Attending school on time and every day is a critical and necessary factor for student success.
 Students are expected to be in their classroom ready to learn by 8:50 a.m.
 Students arriving after 8:50 a.m. must go to the office for a tardy slip.
 Attendance matters and every instructional minute counts.
 Students who are absent, tardy or leave early for any reason will be counted as absent for the instructional minutes missed.
-Please plan family vacations around non-student days only.
+The minutes will affect 100% attendance lists.
+Please plan family vacations around student holidays only.
 Vacations outside of these days count as absences.